 All full-time LMU students who have a cumulative GPA of 3.00 or above are eligible to apply for the scholarships.
 Applicants will be required to demonstrate these qualifications and submit a qualifying essay.

 In their applications, students will write an essay (500 words) explaining why they wish to participate in the program and what they hope to learn.
-Students should submit their essay, a short introduction video (90 seconds), resume, and unofficial transcripts to the Center of Asian Business at email@example.com by April 30, 2021.
+Students should submit their essay, a short introduction video (90 seconds), resume, and unofficial transcripts to the Korean Language and Culture Scholarship Application

-Scholarship recipients will be expected to attend all virtual classes and submit a report on their cross-cultural experiences.
+Scholarship recipients will be expected to spend four weeks attending all classes at Sogang University in Seoul, South Korea and to submit a report on their cross-cultural experiences.
 Specific details about these reports will be given to the scholarship students.
 Recipients will also be asked to help promote the scholarship program in the future.

 The scholarships are named in honor of the late John P. Daly, S.J., former director of the Center for Asian Business at LMU.
 He worked in Korea as a young Jesuit from 1961 to 1981 to help develop Sogang University, where he served as president for 12 years.
 Fr.
 Daly’s lifelong goal was to promote a deeper understanding and appreciation of culture and history between Asia, Korea in particular, and America.
 In this age of globalization, the need for such understanding of history and culture and of the effects of cultural differences on our daily lives has never been greater.
 Sogang faculty and alumni have contributed to an endowment to make the scholarships possible.

 These scholarships will provide an opportunity for students to learn the Korean language, experience Korean culture, and become global leaders in academia, business and politics.